Skip to main content

 Structuring Your Weekly Training

 The goal is consistency and progression.
-You should aim for at least 150 minutes of moderate-intensity aerobic activity and two to three sessions of per week.
+You should aim for at least 150 minutes of moderate-intensity aerobic activity and two to three sessions of resistance training per week.
 It is crucial to consult with your healthcare provider or a physical therapist before beginning any new exercise program, especially to tailor it to your current fitness level and any other health conditions.

 1. Resistance Training (2-3 times per week) ∞ Focus on compound movements that engage multiple muscle groups.
 This is more efficient and elicits a greater metabolic response.